wxt30/arpanel/README.md

 3) Optionally you can set your arweave data directory using the `data_dir` option.
 You need this if you have previously synced.
 And finally, do some performance tuning for better mining hashrate speeds.
 See the notes in `mine.sh` for tuning details.

-### Running arPanel
+### Starting & Stopping arPanel
 Start arPanel with: `./arpanel-start.sh`

-Open a web browser to see your dashboard on your rig: `http://localhost:3030`
+Open a web browser to see your dashboard: `http://your-rigs-ip:3030`
-or
-You can open/forward port `3030` and use your public ip: `http://your-public-ip:3030`
+You can also open/forward port `3030` and use your public ip: `http://your-public-ip:3030`
+You can change the port number in `./arpanel-start.sh`

+Stop arPanel with: `./arpanel-stop.sh`

 # License
 Copyright (c) 2021 arpanel